310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hm? ahh, you’re right, anzu-san~ the three of them are late, aren’t they?
+hm? ahh, you are right, anzu-san~ the three of them are late, aren’t they?
 {% endbubble %}

 {% bubble Chiaki v2 %}